Updated on December 11th, 2022

 Attend Speaking Events

-Guest speakers discussing topics related to a student’s major are another excellent networking opportunity.
+Guest speakers discussing topics related to a student’s university major are another excellent networking opportunity.
 Typically, there’s a chance to meet with the speaker, and they could potentially become part of the student’s network.
-However, even if that isn’t possible, students can speak with other attendees to expand their circle.
+However, even if that isn’t possible, students at networking events can speak with other attendees to expand their circle.

 Join Professional Groups